How to Ship Your Car Overseas Step-By-Step Guide

 However, you get the added protection of a containerized shipment and you can save hundreds of dollars if not more than that.

 Now most of the time, the shipper you select to move your auto overseas will give you their best rate from their closest departure port.

 A company may have a location in New York and you may want to ship out of New York but they offer you a rate from the west coast in Los Angeles as well.
 At first it seems obvious that you’ll want to ship from the east coast, but there are two reasons it may be beneficial to move it to California first.

 - West coast to Australia is a much quicker sail time and shorter distance meaning…the ocean freight will cost less.

 - Most of the time there is a higher volume since Australia is a more common destination from the West coast.

-*This type of scenario is more relevant to overseas consolidators but it is still useful when you’re trying to figure out how to ship a car overseas.
+*This type of scenario is more relevant to overseas consolidators but it is still useful when you’re trying to figure out how to ship your car overseas.

 Step 4: Choose Your Shipper and Gather All the Paperwork